Kong You Liow

 - DAAD Scholarship (2017) Forced Rayleigh Scattering.
 Albert-Ludwigs-Universität Freiburg.
 Supervised by Prof Eckhard Bartsch.

-- Second-year physics undergraduate laboratory demonstrator (present)
+- First-year physics undergraduate mathematics problem class tutor (present)

 - Physics teacher at Methodist High School, Malacca (2018)